jariarkko/draft-iab-internet-consolidation/draft-arkko-internet-consolidation.md

 Standards and open source efforts continue to build many open interfaces and APIs that allow systems interoperability and tailoring of services.
-In some cases, however, the availability of open interfaces definitions and software has not lead to the realization of actual interfaces in this open manner.
+In some cases, however, the availability of open interfaces definitions and software has not led to the realization of actual interfaces in this open manner.
 For instance, different instant messaging systems have had a technical ability to be interoperable with other systems, just like e-mail is interoperable across systems, but have